 Unexpected flavor with some aftertaste.
 Portion size is too small for some.

 Tasty jerky crafted in small batches with natural smoke flavoring.
 Made without preservatives, MSG, or nitrates.
 Each serving contains 11 grams of protein, and each package contains 7 servings.

 A few customers didn't like the seasoning and some thought the consistency was too soft.

-With no sugars or carbs, a lean, non-greasy and tasty snack with a high-protein count (16g per serving), all-natural ingredients and 100% USA beef.
+Contains no sugar or carbs.
+A lean, non-greasy, and tasty snack with a high protein count (16 grams per serving), all-natural ingredients and 100% USA beef.
 Gluten-free.
 No MSG.
 No preservatives.
 Produced without nitrates/nitrites.
 Sugar-free.

 Not vegetarian.
-Some users found this to be too dry, others found certain bags to be more greasy than they wanted.
+Some users found this to be too dry; others found certain bags to be greasier than they wanted.

 If you’re trying the keto diet but don’t have the time and patience required for meal prep, pre-packaged and portioned snacks are here to make your life easier.
 Busy folks who don’t have time to prepare and plan their food intake throughout the day and aren’t willing to sacrifice their snack addiction for a diet can select from a variety of keto-friendly snack choices.